 Strategise your company’s hiring needs into the GCC.

-Tax and Legal Services Leader
+Middle East Tax & Legal Services Leader

 Legal Leader | Head of Corporate

 Tel: +971 (0) 56 177 7653